 When we are searching for pirate pants, the first thing we look for is quality.
 We want the article of clothing to look as authentic as possible and we want it to be well made from high-quality fabrics.

-So, without further adieu, look through the pirate breeches, trousers, and pants we have selected to feature and we hope you are able to find the perfect pair to create an authentic period pirate costume.
+So, without further adieu, look through the pirate breeches, trousers, and pants I have selected to feature and I hope you are able to find the perfect pair to create an authentic period pirate costume.

 Jack Sparrow Pirate Breeches